Copeland Roberts Bidder and Sellers

 Lot

-An individual item or group of items auctioned as a unit.
+An individual item or group of items auctioned as a single unit.

 Premises